 Patients from Village Park, IL and across Illinois travel to our practice for a specialty contact lens consultations.

 Benefits of Scleral Lenses

-Vision from scleral lenses are far better than glasses or contact lenses.
+Vision from scleral lenses is far better and more comfortable than glasses or contact lenses.
 The shape of your cornea determines how clearly you see, and glasses or regular lenses don't fix or reshape the cornea.
 These lenses, however, mask the cornea, giving you excellent vision.

-If you've been told in the past that you cannot wear contact lenses because of an irregular cornea or other problems, you may want to get a second opinion and ask Dr. Matthew Hendickson of Clarity Eye Care about scleral contact lenses.
+If you've been told in the past that you cannot wear contact lenses because of an irregular cornea or other problems, you may want to get a second opinion and ask Dr. Matthew S. Hendrickson of Clarity Eye Care about scleral contact lenses.

 Scleral contacts are large-diameter gas permeable contact lenses specially designed to vault over the entire corneal surface and rest on the "white" of the eye (sclera).
 These extra large contacts replace the irregular cornea with a perfectly smooth optical surface in order to correct vision problems caused by corneal irregularities like keratoconus.
 Also, the space between the cornea and the back surface of a scleral lens acts as a fluid reservoir to provide comfort for people with severe dry eyes who otherwise could not tolerate contact lens wear.

 More complex conditions, including advanced keratoconus, pathologically dry eyes or severe ocular surface disease that might require a large tear reservoir, often are fitted with larger scleral lenses, as they have more capacity to hold fluid or bridge large changes in corneal curvature.